 Whether you suffered an acute injury like an ACL tear or have chronic issues like shoulder instability, our experts develop customized treatment plans using cutting-edge techniques like arthroscopic surgery and biologics.
 We exhaust nonsurgical options first when possible.
 We aim to help athletes return to play safely and perform their best.

-At Tidewater Orthopaedics, we care for all athletes in Hampton Roads, from weekend warriors to varsity stars.
+At Tidewater Orthopaedics, we care for all Hampton Roads athletes, from weekend warriors to varsity stars.
 Let our sports medicine specialists provide the solutions to get you off the sidelines.
 Call today to schedule your consultation.

 An ACL tear occurs when the ACL ligament connecting the femur and tibia becomes injured.
 It is often painful and causes the knee to feel unstable.
 An ACL tear most often occurs during athletics, but can also occur because of sudden stops, landing awkwardly, or trauma.
 Most often the patient will experience a popping sound at the moment the ACL tear occurs.
 Surgery and rehabilitation are commonly required.